catay/OneVsOne/README.txt

  /setlives [<max lives>]	:

  The setlives command makes it possible to change live the life count on a server.
+Usefull for testing purposes.
  This requires the SETLIVES permission.

  Players are also able to use the /superkill command.
 They can't use it when an official/contest match is in progress